 There is something of a change afoot.
 We are on a wave that has many businesses looking to reinvest in their systems and processes.
-This interest is especially true in relation to financial control solutions software.
+This interest is especially true in relation to reconciliation and financial close software.
 The drivers are varied, but generally the lack of investment has also created a lack of capability within the organization for flexibility, growth in maturity as well as quality and quantity of service.

 There’s a tremendous opportunity here to seek out and implement the “modern” solution – to retool and put the business on challenger footing.
 Who is flexible?
 “We are.”
 Who can scale?
 “Right here.”
 Who is empowered to operate with continual improvement?
 “Me.
 I mean us.”
 At least that is the way it should be having properly seen the opportunity through.

 Reconciliation & financial close software selection: rules of thumb

 So now what?
 How to go about finding this Holy Grail?
 The mission is daunting even with the lessons of the past so fresh.
 I’ve got some rules for you to consider as you explore your options.
 These rules are very pertinent as you look for a new financial close management and account reconciliation software solution. and other solutions that fall into the Enhanced Financial Controls and Automation (EFCA) space.

 They are equally valid for any system solution that you will utilize to drive efficiencies and create beneficial change in your work area.
 Keep them close and, hopefully, they will ensure that this significant opportunity to bring new value to the business and new life to the operation will be successful.

 Rule #1: The modern account reconciliation software system supports business ownership and self-sufficiency